 (a) this Act becomes applicable to a residential tenancy agreement by reason of a renewal, extension, assignment or transfer referred to in section 5(1); and

-(b) at the time of such application a security bond in respect of the agreement has been paid to the owner or a person acting on his behalf,
+(b) at the time of such application a security bond in respect of the agreement has been paid to the lessor or a person acting on the lessor’s behalf,

-the following provisions apply, notwithstanding section 29(4) —
+the following provisions apply —

-(c) the owner shall cause the person who is holding the security bond to pay the amount of the security bond allowed by section 29(1), or such lesser amount as is held, in accordance with either paragraph (a) or (b) of clause 2(1) of Schedule 1;
+(c) the lessor shall cause the person who is holding the security bond to pay the amount of the security bond allowed by section 29(1), or such lesser amount as is held, to the bond administrator;

-(d) each payment referred to in paragraph (c) shall be made not later than 21 days after this Act becomes applicable to the residential tenancy agreement; and
+(d) each payment referred to in paragraph (c) shall be made not later than 21 days after this Act becomes applicable to the residential tenancy agreement;

-(e) any amount paid to the bond administrator under clause 2(1)(a) of Schedule 1 shall be credited to the Rental Accommodation Account established under clause 3 of that Schedule.
+(e) any amount paid to the bond administrator must be credited to the Rental Accommodation Account and is to be taken, for the purposes of this Act, to have been paid under section 29(4)(b).

 (4) Nothing in section 29(4) applies to a periodic tenancy to which this Act becomes applicable by virtue of subsection (1).

 [Section 7 amended by No. 59 of 1995 s.
 56; No. 77 of 2006 s.
-17.]
+17; No. 60 of 2011 s.
+7 and 89.]

 Part II — Administration